 Can Metal Fillings Be Replaced with Composite Fillings?

-Many patients are choosing to have their silver amalgam fillings removed and restored instead with composite resin materials.
+Many patients now choose to have their silver amalgam fillings removed and restored with composite resin materials.
 The process is not complex, and it can strengthen your tooth.
 As silver amalgam expands and contracts, it can crack a tooth.
 It is especially true as the filling and the tooth age.
 Your new tooth-colored filling will be virtually invisible.

 Schedule A Consultation

-To learn more about tooth-colored filling, please contact us today at (813) 734-7102 to schedule an appointment!
+To learn more about tooth-colored fillings, please contact us at (813) 734-7102 to schedule an appointment!